how do you know whether or not to litigate or settle during your divorce?

 Divorce is one of the most traumatic events that a person could endure.
-If you have come to the decision to divorce, it’s in your best interests to do it as quickly and cleanly as possible.
-The good news is that a huge percentage of divorces do not reach trial stage as they are settled out of court.
+If you have decided to divorce, it’s in your best interests to do it as quickly and cleanly as possible.
+The good news is that a huge percentage of divorces do not reach the trial stage as they are settled out of court.
 It’s the messy, complicated ones that go to court and that is usually where it becomes traumatic for all parties concerned, including you, your ex-spouse and your kids.

 Divorce Can Be Expensive

 If your case is going to court, it is highly probable that your lawyer will have to enlist the services of experts in divorce.
 This can include barrister, real estate agents (for appraisal purposes) or a property valuer, forensic accounts and expert witnesses.
 None of these professionals come cheaply so make sure you know what you are doing.
 Try to come to an amicable agreement with your ex-spouse as soon as you can.